nohren/Sprinkletron/README.md

 [Capacitive Soil Moisture Sensor](https://www.amazon.com/dp/B07SYBSHGX?ref=ppx_yo2ov_dt_b_fed_asin_title) - Corrosion Resistant Moisture Detection Garden Watering for Arduino DIY 3.3~5.5V

 [Adafruit 4546 Submersible 3V DC](https://www.amazon.com/dp/B085KYZCDV?ref=ppx_yo2ov_dt_b_fed_asin_title) - A small 3V DC pump that can be used to water plants. a DC motor that is powered with 3V and draws 100mA.
 When powered, the pump sucks water in from the side of the plastic casing and pushes it out the tubing port.
 The pump must be primed by keeping it inside water at all times.
-You can PWM the motor to speed up or slow down the flow rate.
+You can PWM the motor power to speed up or slow down the flow rate.

 [RFP30N06LE RFP30 N-Channel Power MOSFET](https://www.amazon.com/dp/B08ZKYXN2M?ref=ppx_yo2ov_dt_b_fed_asin_title) - The MOSFET when it recieves 3.3v HIGH signal from the ESP32 will complete the pump circuit to ground allowing the pump to run.
 The MOSFET is used to switch the pump on and off.